 Tips for Hiking Siffleur Falls Trail

 Location: Siffleur Falls are located in Clearwater County in west central Alberta.
-The Siffleur Falls Staging Area is southwest of Nordegg and east of Banff National Park, near the south end of Abraham Lake.
+The Siffleur Falls staging area is a large parking lot about 62 km southwest of Nordegg and 21 km east of Banff National Park on Highway 11, near the south end of Abraham Lake.

 Getting to Siffleur Falls Trailhead: If coming from Edmonton or Red Deer, you will pass through Rocky Mountain House and take Highway 11 (the David Thompson Highway) directly to the trailhead.

 - If coming from Calgary, take Highway 1 through Banff, continue past Lake Louise on the Icefields Parkway, then turn onto Highway 11 at Saskatchewan River Crossing.
 Follow this to the staging area.

 Best Time to Hike Siffleur Falls Trail: The Siffleur Falls hike can be done year round but conditions are typically best between May and October.

 - This is a heavily trafficked trail that is especially popular on weekends and in the summer.
 Hiking it mid-week in the spring or fall will avoid the crowds.
 The parking lot is medium sized and can fill up, so starting early is a good idea.

 Facilities: There is an outhouse at the staging area.

 Visitor Guidelines and Safety: Even though Siffleur Falls Trail is an easy hike, that’s not to say it’s without hazards.
 There have been fatal hiking accidents here so be sure to stay on the main trail, only approach the canyon at official viewpoints, and stay behind barriers.

 - The trail is in bear country so bring bear spray, make noise while hiking, and educate yourself on what to do if you encounter one.